shopwp/documentation/docs/php-filter.md

 ### shopwp_products_all_args

-Allows you to customize the "default" settings used by the product shortcodes.
+Allows you to customize the settings used by the default products listing page.

 | Parameter       | Description                                                  |
 | :-------------- | :----------------------------------------------------------- |